bregman-arie/devops-exercises/common-qa.md

 Also, coding-operational-HR-...-interview-questions is too long name for a repository

-## Should I be familiar with all the tools/platforms/... listed in this repository?
+### Should I be familiar with all the tools/platforms/... listed in this repository?

 NO NO NO! :)
 I won't give you the crap of "DevOps is a culture, not a role" kind of stuff but one thing is for sure, DevOps is not about being familiar with all the existing tools.

 With that being said, there are some concepts, tools, platforms, ... that are quite common in jobs requirements.
-Take Linux for example.
-While Linux is not part of 100% of DevOps roles out there (go figure it out...) it's still quite desired skill and probably appear as a requirement in more than 80% of DevOps roles if I had to guess.
+Take Linux for example, while Linux is not part of 100% of DevOps roles out there, it's still quite desired skill and probably appear as a requirement in more than 80% of DevOps roles if I had to guess.
 So go learn some Linux ;)

 ### How should I prepare for my DevOps interview?